Aleena-shreyashkar/Pictogramm/README.md

-This a a social media app made using Nodejs, Expressjs and MongoDB
+This is a social media app made using Nodejs, Expressjs and MongoDB